baharm1/iMFA/README.md

 ## Usage: Pyrimidines

 To estimate the flux profiles, change the user-defined inputs in Main_pyrimidine.m and run the file.
 Use the inputs specified below.
+Other instructions are similar to the purine model.

 ### Replication of Data in the Manuscript: Pyrimidines